What Happens to Your Child if You Don't Have a Will?

 Perhaps your child has another willing caretaker figure that the court can appoint for the role.
 If the child is reaching an age close to adulthood, the judge may take the child’s preference into account.
 The age when a child can state their preference can vary by state.

-A Will is important.
+A Will is necessary.

 No one is exactly anticipating death to show up on their doorstep tomorrow, which is why thinking about these things and planning for them is difficult.
 Although it seems daunting, it’s critical to have a Will in place for the benefit of your child.